dmolsen/MQSugr/README.md

     breakpoint: { mq: '720px', tests: 'cssanimations' }

     // loads 720.css, 720.cssanimations.js, 720.borderradius.js
-    // when separate by a comma each feature, cssanimations & borderradius, is tested individually w/ the media query
+    // when separated by a comma each feature, cssanimations & borderradius, is tested individually w/ the media query
     breakpoint: { mq: '720px', js: 'cssanimations,borderradius' }

     // loads 720.js, 720.cssanimations-borderradius.js
     // both features must exist with the media query to be loaded, || also works. you can also add more tests with a comma
     breakpoint: { mq: '720px', js: 'cssanimations && borderradius' }

-    // loads 720.cssanimations.js for devices w/ max-width of 720px
+    // loads 720.cssanimations.js for devices w/ max-width of 720px	& 720.borderradius.js for devices w/ a min-width of 720px
-    breakpoint: { mq: '720px', lbd: 'none', js: [{ tests: 'cssanimations', mm: 'max' }]}
+    breakpoint: { mq: '720px', lbd: 'none', js: [{ tests: 'cssanimations', mm: 'max' },{ tests: 'borderradius', mm: 'min' }]}

+In addition to `js:` you can use `css:` and `both:`.
+Again, all of the defaults from above can be included as well.

 ### Loading Files Across Breakpoints ###

 If you need to load files across multiple breakpoints just use `min-width` & `max-width` to load them across the appropriate breakpoints.
-For example, by default MQSugr uses `min-width` & we want the `720.cssanimations.js` file to load for an iPad in either portrait or landscape but have separate styles for landscape:
+For example, by default MQSugr uses `min-width` & we want the `720.cssanimations.js` file to load for an iPad in either portrait or landscape but have separate styles for landscape.
+The breakpoint tests for that would look like:

     breakpoint1: { mq: '600px', js: 'cssanimations' },
     breakpoint2: '801px'